-- and schedule employees/staff to sanitize carts, conveyors, counters, handles, knobs, and other high-touch surfaces. - 8.
+- 6. Disinfection.
+Businesses and operations should regularly disinfect all high-touch surfaces.
+Businesses and operations should assign, train and schedule employees/staff to sanitize carts, conveyors, counters, handles, knobs, and other high-touch surfaces. - 7.
 Safeguards for high risk populations.
-Businesses and operations are urged to implement processes to safeguard the elderly and any person identified by the CDC that are at increased risk for severe illness from COVID-19.
-Persons at increased risk are encouraged to stay in their residence to the extent possible, except as necessary to seek medical care. - 9.
-Online and remote access.
-Businesses and operations shall post online whether a facility is open and how best to reach the facility and continue services by phone or remotely.
-Businesses or operations shall encourage their customers to do their business remotely by phone or online to the extent possible. - 10.
-Pickup at store or delivery.
-Businesses or operations shall provide for, if feasible, online ordering and purchase of goods and customer pickup of orders at a location outside the facility or shall provide for delivery to customer locations. - 11.
+Businesses and operations are urged to implement processes to safeguard those not fully vaccinated and other high risk person identified by the CDC that are at increased risk for severe illness from COVID-19.
+Persons at increased risk are encouraged to stay in their residence to the extent possible, except as necessary to seek medical care. - 8.
 Signage.
 Businesses or operations shall post a sign at the entrance of the facility informing all employees and customers that they shall, at a minimum: wear face coverings while at the business or operation; avoid entering the business or operation if they have a cough or fever or otherwise do not feel well; maintain the required physical distancing from all others; and not shake hands or engage in unnecessary physical contact.